mluukkai/webdevelopment-rails/week1.md

     Brewery.new( { name:"Stadin Panimo", year:1997 } )

-The method parameter hash does not require curly brakets in all the cases, and sometimes they are left out.
-If the method has various parameters, curly brakets are sometimes required.
+The method parameter hash does not require curly brackets in all the cases, and are often left out.
+If the method has various parameters, curly brackets are sometimes required.

-Attention: Ruby also have an optional syntax to define hashes, as it follows
+Attention: Ruby also have an optional syntax to define hashes, with it the previous command would be

     Brewery.new :name => "Stadin Panimo", :year => 1997